9 home remedies to use in aiding a cold and/or sore throat during any season.

 Many individuals are searching for a more natural way to approach colds and sore throats.
 I hope you find something you like out of my favorite home remedies that.

-Manuka Honey is just honey made in New Zealand and Australia made by bees who pollinate the native manuka bush.
-I swear by this stuff and will always have it in my home remedy cabinet.
+Manuka Honey is honey made in New Zealand and Australia by bees who pollinate the native manuka bush.
+I will always have it in my home remedy cabinet.
 When I was in high school, I got strep throat and the doctor told me I’d have strep throat for at least 4-6 weeks.
 My mom had me take two spoons on Manuka Honey, one in the morning and one at night, and my strep was gone within 2 weeks!

 All honey is medicinal due to its antibacterial activity.
 Manuka Honey maintains a higher antibacterial activity because of Methylglyoxal.
 My husband works on a boat and gets sick almost every winter with some kind of cold so now I send him with single-serving Manuka packets!
 WebMD says

 “The major antibacterial component in manuka honey is methylglyoxal (MG).
 MG is a compound found in most types of honey, but usually only in small quantities.